Willie Robertson: Business

-Ever since childhood, Robertson and his brothers have been interested in the duck call business started by their father, Phil.
 Willie attended Harding University and graduated from Northeast Louisiana University.
 In 2014, Harding declared Willie and Korie Howard Robertson jointly as Outstanding Young Alumni.
 His business degree helped take Duck Commander from a family business to a multimillion-dollar empire.
 Duck Commander is the company that generated a great portion of the wealth that he has acquired and also generated the interest to start the TV show Duck Dynasty.

 In 2006, Robertson started another pursuit, the company Buck Commander.
 This company has also created the Buckmen series of DVDs and the television show Buck Commander Protected by Under Armour on the Outdoor Channel.

 Along with Si, he appeared on an episode of Last Man Standing, and made a cameo in the Christian film, God's Not Dead, with his wife.
-In the movie he is being interviewed by Amy about his show and states that while hunting is his life, his important thing in life is Jesus Christ.
-He also appears in the end of the film during a Newsboys concert, where he gives a message to the concert audience to text "God's not dead" to everyone, having heard about the events in college when Josh stood up to Radisson for his beliefs.
-Willie's daughter, Sadie Robertson would later be featured in its sequel God's Not Dead 2 as high school student Marlene.
+In the movie he is being interviewed by Amy about his show and states that while hunting is his life, the most important thing in his life is Jesus Christ.
+He also appears at the end of the film during a Newsboys concert, where he gives a message to the concert audience to text "God's not dead" to everyone, having heard about the events in college when Josh stood up to Radisson for his beliefs.
+Willie's daughter, Sadie Robertson is featured in its sequel, God's Not Dead 2, as high-school student Marlene.